pandaprivacy/pandaprivacy.org/index.md

 The Privacy Assuring Nondisclosure Agreement (PANDA) is a set of [standard legal terms](/versions/1.0.0) that protect the privacy of your personal information.

-PANDA gives you the same protections for your personal information that companies demand for their business information:
+PANDA gives you the same protections for your personal information that companies [routinely demand for their business information](https://en.wikipedia.org/wiki/Non-disclosure_agreement):

 1. Use your information [only for specific purposes](/versions/1.0.0#limited-use).